 While it’s not close to being the most popular urban destination in Europe there are a ton of things to do in Bucharest.

-“To new-comers such as ourselves Bucharest is a city that tickles the imagination, that flirts with its visitors by offering an enticing prospect all curious travelers savor.
+“To newcomers such as ourselves, Bucharest is a city that tickles the imagination, that flirts with its visitors by offering an enticing prospect all curious travelers savor.
 The prospect of exploring an urban landscape filled with captivating texture and contrast.
 The prospect of turning a corner on a random street and stepping right into the past.”

-We wrote the above in an article recently discussing the historic architecture which inundates Bucharest, and we believe this to be one of the coolest things about the city as a whole.
+We wrote the above in an article recently discussing the historic architecture that inundates Bucharest, and we believe this to be one of the coolest things about the city as a whole.
 There is much more to Bucharest than just architecture, however.

 All that is to say that, yes, we found many awesome things to do in Bucharest.
 And we hope you do too!